htho1/linux-utils/playerctl-monitor/README.md

 playerctl-monitor -f "[ @pF@ / @lF@ ]    @t@ on @al@ by @a@"
 # [ 0:04 / 2:28 ]    Stateside + Bladee on Fancy Some More? by PinkPantheress
 ```

+## Todo
+Panics when not playing from spotify